Diana-Dai/Schweppes-Copy/README.md

 I spent two weeks to make the website and speed up the website.

-Click the here[shorturl.at/rtGOY] to check the website.
+Click [HERE](https://diana-dai.github.io/Schweppes-Copy/build/index.html) to see the demo

 This website is built with